mcleber/Parallel_Sum/README.md

 # Parallel-Sum
 This code is a study on parallel programming.

-When running the program it will create an array with 380 million random integers ranging from 0 to 100.
+The program will create an array with 380 million integer elements ranging from 0 to 100.
+Then it will add the elements in a serial and parallel way.